 Instead of committing actions "before the next meeting" you can commit date and time.
 The moment the action has taken place the person responsible can enter the timestamp it was done from a smartphone with a single click.

-With this approach all team members have real time information on the project status on their finger tips no matter where they are.
+With this approach all team members have real time information on the project status at their fingertips no matter where they are.

 Job scheduling is critical for the line operations and everyone involved needs to be kept informed in real time of all the changes.
 Therefore the up-to-date schedule chart may be one to be included in the virtual Obeya.